 According to the World Health Organization, when the vaccine strains closely match the circulating influenza viruses, efficacy of influenza vaccine in individuals younger than 65 years of age typically range from 70% to 90%.
 Given that severe cases do occur in previously healthy persons, all members of the public aged 6 months or above, except those with known contraindications, should receive seasonal influenza vaccination for personal protection.
 Members of the public can consult their family doctors to receive seasonal influenza vaccination for personal protection.

 Influenza vaccination in pregnant women has shown benefits for both pregnant woman and child in terms of reduced acute respiratory infections.
 The World Health Organization considers inactivated influenza vaccine (IIV) to be safe in pregnancy and there is no evidence showing that IIV can cause abnormality in foetus even if given during the first trimester.
 However, pregnant women should NOT receive live attenuated influenza vaccine because it contains live viruses.
 Recombinant influenza vaccine is not contraindicated in pregnancy.
 Pregnant women should consult a doctor for any queries.

 Local and overseas evidence suggested that obesity is an independent risk factor for severe influenza A(H1N1)pdm09 infection including intensive care unit admission or death.
 As the influenza A(H1N1)pdm09 virus is a common type of seasonal influenza virus, obese individual with BMI 30 or above is regarded as having a high-risk condition and is therefore recommended for influenza vaccination.

-Persons aged 50-64 should receive seasonal influenza vaccination because local influenza epidemiology showed that people aged 50–64 years, irrespective of high-risk conditions, were having a higher risk of intensive care unit admission and death associated with influenza A(H1N1)pdm09 infection.
+Persons aged 50 to 64 should receive seasonal influenza vaccination because local influenza epidemiology showed that people aged 50 to 64 years, irrespective of high-risk conditions, were having a higher risk of intensive care unit admission and death associated with influenza A(H1N1)pdm09 infection.
 Influenza A(H1N1)pdm09 is a common type of seasonal influenza virus.